Tourist exploring glass art at Murano glass factory, colorful glass balloons and sculptures displayed.

 Get your booking confirmed instantly

-Explore inside the historic Palazzo Giustinian, a former residence of Murano bishops.
+Located in the historic Palazzo Giustinian, a former residence of Murano bishops, you can explore inside and discover its long history.

-Learn about glassmaking techniques like *millefiori* and lampworking across centuries.
+Learn about centuries-old glassmaking techniques such as millefiori and lampworking while visiting this iconic museum on Murano Island.

 Entry to Murano Glass Museum